by Carol Baxter

 In November 1872, the now-famous American brigantine Mary Celeste sails from New York for Italy carrying eight crew members, two passengers, and a cargo of alcohol.
 Soon afterwards, it's found abandoned in the Atlantic Ocean.
 What did the investigators discover?

-Join outlaw Captain Thunderbolt – aka Frederick Ward aka the “gentleman bushranger” – on a rollicking robbing ride across 1860s Australia as the convict settlement transforms into a thriving free society.
+Join outlaw Captain Thunderbolt – aka Frederick Ward aka the “gentleman bushranger” – on a rollicking robbing ride across 1860s Australia as he exposes the mostly British and Irish cops as a bunch of bumbling incompetents.

 From Carol's book Captain Thunderbolt and His Lady, which is being turned into a TV series called Thunderbolt and Bugg.

-In 1828, audacious convicts tunnel through a sewerage drain into the vault of the "gentlemen's bank", the Bank of Australia.
+In 1828, audacious convicts tunnel into the vault of Australia's "gentlemen's bank", delighting their fellow felons.
 Can the authorities catch the thieves, reassert their imperious authority in this convict colony (of all places), and save the settlement from a devastating economic collapse?

 From Carol's book Breaking the Bank.